symfony/symfony-docs/scheduler.rst

         }
     }

-The ``with()`` method accepts any number of ``RecurringMessage`` objects, so you can add as many messages as you need to the same schedule.
+The ``with()`` method accepts one or more ``RecurringMessage`` objects, so you can add as many messages as you need to the same schedule.
 The next section explains the different triggers you can use to define their frequency.

 .. tip::